stjudecloud/rfcs/text/0002-quality-check-workflow.md

 # Motivation

 St. Jude Cloud is one of the largest repositories of omics data available for request to date.
 As such, the project processes thousands of samples from whole-genome, whole-exome, RNA-seq, and various omics-based assays each year.
 A standard, robust method to assess pre-processing and post-processing quality for samples has been developed in-house, but there are some shortcomings with our current approach.
-In particular, this RFC will attempt to (1) define the standard set of QC tools used to evaluating omics-based data, (2) identify and implement key metrics that can be automated to assist in manual observation of the data, and (3) publish these results alongside the data already published in St. Jude Cloud so that end-users can similar view results.
+In particular, this RFC will attempt to

+* define the standard set of QC tools used to evaluating omics-based data
+* identify and implement key metrics that can be automated to assist in manual observation of the data, and
+* publish these results alongside the data already published in St. Jude Cloud so that end-users can similar view results.

 # Discussion